 Contact Laura Stierman for more information on Women at the Well.

 Questions?
 Talk to Laura in the parish office, email her or give her a call at 651-437-4254 x237.
-Laura holds a master’s degree in Sacred Scripture and has been leading retreats and Bible Studies for women since 2010.

 Back to top.